-Intense pulsed light (IPL) or flashlamp therapy is a non-invasive and non-ablative skin treatment that uses high intensity pulses of visible light to improve a variety of skin problems.
-Much like lasers, these device use light energy to cause changes that improve the complexion and restore youthfulness.
-IPL can be used to treat vascular lesions such as broken facial veins or spider angiomas, rosacea, freckles and sun spots.
+Intense pulsed light (IPL) or flashlamp therapy at the South Shore's South Coast Dermatology is a non-invasive and non-ablative cosmetic dermatology treatment that uses high-intensity pulses of visible light to improve a variety of skin problems.
+Much like lasers, these devices use light energy to cause changes that improve the complexion and restore youthfulness.
+IPL can be used to treat numerous conditions, including vascular lesions such as broken facial veins or spider angiomas, rosacea, freckles, and sun spots.

 IPL systems are similar to lasers in that light energy is absorbed by particular target cells in the skin.
-The light energy is converted to heat energy which damages the specific target cells such as blood vessels or melanin to remove unwanted veins or brown spots.
-The difference between IPL and lasers is that rather than employing a specific wavelength as lasers do, IPL systems deliver many wavelenths in each pulse.
-The advantage of IPL is its minimal downtime as the top layers of the skin are unaffected while the lower layers of skin are what is targeted.
+The light energy is converted to heat energy, which damages the specific target cells, such as blood vessels or melanin, to remove unwanted veins or brown spots.
+The difference between IPL and lasers is that rather than employing a specific wavelength as lasers do, IPL systems deliver many wavelengths in each pulse.
+The advantage of IPL is its minimal downtime, as the top layers of the skin are unaffected while the lower layers of skin are targeted.

-Photofacials with IPL are full face, neck, or chest treatments that treat redness, sun damage, rosacea, freckles, age spots, visible veins, and help improve skin tone.
-Patients often obtain the best results after a series of 6 treatments.
+Photofacials with IPL are full face, neck, or chest treatments that address redness, sun damage, rosacea, freckles, age spots, and visible veins, and help improve skin tone.
+Patients often obtain the best results after a series of two to three treatments.